Five things to know about our Confidentiality guidance and the GDPR

-- The Information Commissioner’s Office (ICO) – includes guidance for data controllers, including '12 steps to take now’ and a GDPR checklist.
+- The Information Commissioner’s Office (ICO) – includes guidance for data controllers, including and a .
 They also provide resources designed specifically for the health sector.

 - The Information Governance Alliance (England) has developed detailed guidance on GDPR for health and social care organisations.

 - Your medical defence organisation will have learning materials.